 Please prepare for the weather – use the right clothes and take into account you might have to wait a bit.
 Those who live nearby are encouraged to return home to wait in comfort for the doctor’s call.

 Be positive and polite with the staff.
-We are real people, experiencing stress and going through challenges during lockdown, just like you.
+We are real people, experiencing stress and going through challenges during the lockdown, just like you.
 Please treat us kindly and with respect.

 We are doing the best we can to provide a seamless experience despite the restrictions imposed upon us, and your patience and understanding is appreciated.